flinty-custom0z/realty-website/notes/workbench.md

 ### NOW

-- When user presses on "x" in global search field it should go back to the last page (category/main page), now it stays on the same search page just removes the search query
-- Price is not adjusting automatically, and asks to change price when I select apply filters (see screenshot).
-Looks like all the other filters adjust dynamically except for price

 ### Next

 - The main image should be the first to show up when opening details, now they're not the same